Andrea Kalin: 2000s

 In the Fall 2002 issue, Andrea Kalin was featured in an article in the magazine Jewish Women International as one of "10 Jewish Women to Watch".
 Her picture appeared on the cover of that issue.

 In 2006, Kalin went on to direct and produce The Pact (2006 film), a feature-length documentary based on a New York Times bestseller book, The Pact: Three Young Men Make a Promise and Fulfill a Dream.
 The film chronicles the true life story of Rameck Hunt, Sampson Davis, and George Jenkins, who made a pact in their inner-city high school in Newark, New Jersey, to find a way to go to college and then medical school.
 The Pact won the following awards and nomination: Indie Spec Best Documentary Award at the Boston International Film Festival, a 2006 CINE Golden Eagle award and a nomination for a 2006 Black Reel Best Independent Documentary.
 "The Pact (2006 documentary)" aired on American Public Television APT in 2008.

-Other Documentary Films
+Other documentary films

 In 2007, Kalin produced, co-directed and co-wrote Prince Among Slaves, with Unity Productions Foundation.
 Prince is a feature-length documentary based on the biography of the same name about African Muslim-prince-turned-American-slave Abdul Rahman Ibrahima Sori written by Northern Virginia Community College history professor Terry Alford.
 Prince won numerous awards including the American Black Film Festival's Best Documentary award in 2007. the ITVA DC Peer Award (lighting, sound design, costume design, and music), Cine Golden Eagle, the 2008 intermedia-globe GRAND AWARD for documentaries and the Paul Robeson Award for documentaries.
 "Prince Among Slaves" premiered on PBS on February 4, 2008.